 What are some new class types and fresh gym concepts to hit the lion city in 2019?
 Read on for some upcoming releases and a quick recap of the boutique fitness studios & gyms scene in Singapore for 2018.

 Brought to you by BrocnBells.com - your social platform to meet like-minded people over health & fitness.
-Meet people who share a common interest of sweat and eating well, and are interested in checking out similar gym and healthy cafe hangouts as you - even while travelling.
-Create your FREE profile and start connecting: find someone to hold you accountable to your 2019 New Year's Resolutions!
+Meet people who strive to sweat and eat well, and are interested in checking out similar gym and healthy cafe hangouts as you - even while travelling.
+Create your FREE profile and start connecting.

 2018 TRENDS #1: Aqua Boxing Fitness